xShadowBlade/emath.js/documentation/docs/tutorials/tutorials.md

 ---

-Welcome to the tutorials section, where you can find a collection of guides and examples to enhance your skills in various programming topics.
+Welcome to the tutorials section, where you can find a collection of guides and examples about eMath.js.

 This is a list of the current tutorials in the game.